 Investment Planning class donates $15,000 in portfolio earnings to charities

-“The portfolio has performed well, and this semester’s class decided to spend some of its earnings on charitable initiatives that would support Salve’s Mercy mission,” Sacco said.
-The students led all discussions on carrying out the initiative, determining which stocks to sell, how much of the portfolio’s earnings to donate and deciding which organizations to donate to — including specific departments within each organization.
+“The portfolio has performed well, and this semester’s class decided to spend some of its earnings on charitable initiatives that would support Salve’s mercy mission,” Sacco said.
+The students led all discussions on carrying out the initiative, determining which stocks to sell, how much of the portfolio’s earnings to donate and deciding which organizations to donate to – including specific departments within each organization.

-Students determined they would divide $15,000 among four organizations, including: Boys & Girls Clubs of Newport County ($4,400) to support after-school programs; Martin Luther King Jr. Center ($5,600) to support its holiday food pantries; Boston Children’s Hospital ($4,000) to support its “Extraordinary Needs” and “Every Child” funds; and Year Up Rhode Island ($1,000) to support its jobs training programs.
+Students determined they would divide $15,000 among four organizations: Boys & Girls Clubs of Newport County ($4,400) to support after-school programs; Martin Luther King Jr. Center ($5,600) to support its holiday food pantries; Boston Children’s Hospital ($4,000) to support its “Extraordinary Needs” and “Every Child” funds; and Year Up Rhode Island ($1,000) to support its jobs training programs.

 “Year Up’s mission is to close the opportunity divide by ensuring that young adults gain the skills, experiences and support that will empower them to reach their potential through careers and higher education,” Dolan said.
 “I wanted the class to donate to this organization because it gives young adults the professional skills needed in the workplace and helps put them on a path to success.”

-Tori Bickel ’21, a business administration major and economics minor, advocated to support the Boys & Girls Clubs of Newport County because she knows first-hand how the organization helps in the community.
+Tori Bickel, a business administration major and economics minor, advocated to support the Boys & Girls Clubs of Newport County because she knows first-hand how the organization helps in the community.
 “I have previously volunteered there on multiple occasions and I have seen the impact they have on youths,” she said.
 “It was important to me to give back to the community during these difficult times, especially when the opportunity exists to give back.”

-“We were thrilled to receive the call to let us know the Investment Planning class chose the BGC as a recipient of their generous donation,” Coen said.
+Kelley Coen ’91, director of development for the Boys & Girls Clubs, said she isn’t surprised that the students made such a heart-felt holiday gesture.
+“We were thrilled to receive the call to let us know the Investment Planning class chose the BGC as a recipient of their generous donation,” she said.
 “There are many staff members here, including myself, that are proud Salve alumni.
-That should come as no surprise as the Salve mission is in direct alignment with ours here at the Club.”
+That should come as no surprise as the Salve mission is in direct alignment with ours here at the club.”

 Sacco said it was an interesting discussion when the class made decisions about their proposed recipients and grant amounts.
 “The students expressed a strong desire to make contributions to established organizations and programs to have an immediate impact as opposed to providing seed money that may not be used immediately,” he said.
 “They also were wary of contributing to a single year of a multi-year budget item or partially funding a larger budget item despite their philosophical support of the initiative.”